beginning of content

 How is Crohn’s disease treated?

-Although there is no cure for Crohn’s disease, there are several treatments to help control your inflammation.
+Although there is no cure for Crohn’s disease, there are several treatments to help control the inflammation and improve your quality of life.

 Medicines